-No matter where your score falls, always remember to shop around at a few lenders to make sure you’re getting the best rates.
-Always opt for a “pre-approval” because that typically means your credit score won’t be affected.
+No matter where your credit score falls, always remember to shop around at a few lenders to make sure you’re getting the best rates.
+Always opt for a “pre-approval” because that typically means your credit scores won’t be affected.

-Because NetCredit’s interest rates are fairly high, you should only use the funds for a financial emergency or necessity.
+Because of NetCredit’s high interest rates, you should only use the funds for a financial emergency or necessity.
 This isn’t the kind of loan you use to remodel your kitchen.
 But if you need cash as soon as the next business day and would otherwise resort to a financial product like a payday loan or car title loan, then you should consider NetCredit.

 Remember that these loans are unsecured, so you never have to worry about losing your car or house.
 Just read the fine print and make sure you understand exactly what your financial obligation is, even if you default on the loan.
 If you’re unsure of what the legal jargon means, call the customer service line for clarification.

 Who Shouldn’t Accept a NetCredit Loan?

 If you’ve got a good credit score, you’re better off getting a personal loan for good credit and finding other personal loan lenders who could offer you a better interest rate.
 Even if you have fair or average credit, you may find a better deal elsewhere.

-Trust us when we say that it’s well worth your time to do a bit of research before committing to a high interest loan.
+It’s well worth your time to do a bit of research before committing to a high-interest loan.
 You never know what you’ll qualify for — until you try, that is.

 Regardless of your credit score, consider your financing alternatives before taking on a loan.
 If you have money saved up and you’re facing a financial emergency, consider using some of those funds.
 After all, that’s what that money is for; true emergencies.